 This is also a great opportunity to view and buy Cuban art direct from the artists themselves, while also offering the chance to identify the many photographic opportunities that mix paintings with people.

-We will head out to Playa Ancon.
-This white sandy beach with palm tree umbrellas is a great site during the day and a perfect spot for beach sunset shots!
+We will also head out to Playa Ancon a perfect spot for beach sunset shots!
 With the pinks, oranges, and purples in the sky most evenings it is bound to be a delight.

 We should be back in Havana on time for capturing amazing sunset shots over the Malecon, before it’s time to say goodbye to this amazing island.
 We have not planned any activity for you on your last day so you can rest and relax.